Here we go

 4. Talent: Nine Chiefs were selected to the NFL Top 100 Players of 2016 (Justin Houston, Eric Berry, Marcus Peters, Jamaal Charles, Derrick Johnson, Alex Smith, Tamba Hali, Travis Kelce, and Jeremy Maclin), the most of out any team.

-Combine all of that with Andy Reid who has now been to the playoff eleven out the past seventeen seasons, and I’ve decided to go with the over.
-Winning ten games in the NFL isn’t easy, but I think this team can do it.
+Combine all of that with the fact that Andy Reid has been to the playoffs eleven out the past seventeen seasons, and I've decided to go with the over.
+Winning ten games in the NFL isn't easy, but I think this team can do it.

 Chris Conley, Dontari Poe, and Ron Parker after setting a franchise record with ten wins in a row

 Ron Parker, Mike DeVito, and Mitch Morse after beating Cleveland and clinching a playoff spot

 Go download the SportFan mobile application on the App Store for your iPhone.
 You can follow all of the teams in the NFL, MLB, NBA, NHL, and MLS that you select!
 View the latest breaking news about your favorite teams.
 Coming soon for Droid and Windows.

 Proud of Bobby Voelker for getting the win by knockout in Shamrock FC's main event after returning from the UFC to continue his run as the greatest mma fighter to ever come out of Kansas City.
 Thanks Alpha Pawn for sponsoring the event.
 Go visit Kansas City's premier pawn company alphapawn.com

 Here's how I feel about the Royals winning the 2015 World Series